 Source: Statistics Canada

 Residential Mortgage arrears are low in Ontario.
-Arrears dropped to just 0.10% in 2017 and continued at 0.10% in March 2018, less than half the national average of 0.25% in 2017 and 0.24% in March 2018.
+Arrears dropped to just 0.10% in 2021, less than half the national average of 0.22% in 2021 and 0.28% in 2020.
 Steady growth in employment in Ontario has contributed to very low delinquency rates.
-The Ontario unemployment rate was 6.0% in August 2018, the lowest level since 2001.
+The Ontario unemployment rate was 8.0% in 2021.

 Bank of Canada Prime Rate

 The economic slowdown caused by the Covid-19 Pandemic caused the Bank of Canada to drastically decrease its key overnight rate.
 By September 2022 with inflation on the rise in Canada and globally the Bank of Canada increased the rate to 2.75% in order to reduce and bring inflation in control.